Eddie Mair 4pm - 7pm

 So who is on the shielding list in the UK?
-What are the rules?
+What are the shielding rules?
 And when will shielding end?
-Here’s the latest news:
+Here’s the latest information:

 A full and extensive list of those who should be shielding in the UK is available on the government website which you can see here.

 Some groups of people who should be shielding, which means remaining at home as much as possible, include organ transplant recipients, people with specific cancers or are undergoing active chemotherapy, people with severe respiratory conditions and adults with Down’s syndrome.

 New additions include those with very high BMIs, certain ethnicity groups and area deprivation according to your postcode.

 What does shielding mean and what are the rules?

 During the UK’s first lockdown, those told to shield were required to stay at home at all times.
 Now however, they are just being advised to be extra cautious.